Agriculture

 2010 Butternut Squash Processing Demonstration Plot

-Prepared by Tom Gonsalves, MAFRI Provincial Vegetable Specialist (BDS)
+Prepared by Tom Gonsalves, Manitoba Agriculture, Vegetable Crop Specialist

 Butternut squash is a crop that can be successfully produced in Manitoba.
 Historically the market for butternut squash in Manitoba has been for the fresh market.
 This market has been limited to sales to retailers or directly to consumers from the field or from short term storage.
 In 2010 three Manitoba butternut squash producers and an agri-research company began a joint venture to evaluate a novel processing method for butternut squash and the process quality of different butternut squash varieties.
 Potentially the production of butternut squash for processing in Manitoba could increase the acreage grown in Manitoba substantially.
 In conjunction with the Canada Manitoba Crop Diversification Centre (CMCDC) and Manitoba Agriculture, Food & Rural Initiatives (MAFRI) a demonstration plot was designed to assist this joint venture group in their evaluations.
 The demonstration plot allowed the butternut squash to be showcased at field days during the growing season.